The Art Libraries Society of North America was founded in 1972.

 Honorary Lifetime Members

-ARLIS/NA bestows honorary life memberships to its Charter Members and Distinguished Service Award winners.
+ARLIS/NA bestows honorary life memberships to its Charter Members and Distinguished Service Award recipients.
 The society also presents honorary life memberships to other individuals who over the years have made outstanding contributions to our society and professions.